rogit31/vostera.md/Session Planning.md

 - Have them realize the objective of the OBS and the origin of the world specifically
 - Mount an attack on the order first, then vespera
 ## Vespera Objectives
+- Try to extract the information from the CO by threatening them
+- When they don't comply, kill her hostage
+- Or just kill them straight up
+-
 ## OBS Objectives
 ## Party Objectives